 The most commonly used credit score is FICO, created by the Fair Isaac Corporation.
 FICO generates a score for each of the 3 credit bureaus.
 Most of the major banks now offer access to your FICO score—although some require you to have a particular credit card to get this benefit.

-While these services are handy to check your score, we still recommend signing up for a service such as Credit Karma, since they provide additional tools and a broader picture of your financial situation with data from your credit reports.
+While these services are handy for checking your score, we still recommend signing up for a service such as Credit Karma, since they provide additional tools and a broader picture of your financial situation with data from your credit reports.

 VantageScore is a competitor that is becoming more popular with banks.
 VantageScore was first created in 2006 by the three credit bureaus (Transunion, Equifax, and Experian).
 Like the FICO score, the current implementation of VantageScore goes from 300 to 850.